sapphiredev/shapeshift/README.md

 ## Description

-Ever need the performance of very fast input-validation libraries such as [ts-json-validator](https://www.npmjs.com/package/ts-json-validator) with the powerful API of [zod](https://www.npmjs.com/package/zod)?
-ShapeShift got you covered!
+A very fast and lightweight input validation and transformation library for JavaScript.

 > **Note**: ShapeShift requires Node.js v15.0.0 or higher to work.

 ## Features

 -   TypeScript friendly
+-   Offers CJS, ESM and UMD builds
--   API similar to `zod`
+-   API similar to [`zod`]
--   :rocket: Very fast
+-   Faster than ⚡

 ## Usage

+**_For complete usages, please dive into our [documentation]_**

 ### Basic usage